top of page

 Managed Infrastructure

 One of the key original value props of Databricks is its managed infrastructure.
 This takes the form of managed clusters.
-A cluster is a group of virtual machines that divide up the work of a query in order to return the results faster.
-By filling out 5-10 fields and clicking a button, you can spin up a Spark cluster that is optimized well beyond open-source spark, includes many common data science and data analytical libraries, and can auto scale to meet the needs of a given workload.
-You are only paying for Databricks for the time that a cluster is live – and there is much built-in functionality to reduce this cost.
-For example, using a jobs cluster, the cluster will spin up to complete a specific job or task, and then immediately shut down.
+A cluster is a group of virtual machines that divide up the work of a query to return the results faster.
+By filling out 5-10 fields and clicking a button, you can spin up a Spark cluster that is optimized well beyond open-source Spark, includes many common data science and data analytical libraries, and can auto-scale to meet the needs of a given workload.
+You only pay for Databricks when a cluster is live, and there is a lot of built-in functionality to reduce this cost.
+For example, using a jobs cluster, the cluster will spin up to complete a specific job or task and immediately shut down.

 Spark